-Linsey has performed all around Australia and internationally, and has recorded 22 albums.
-He is also well known for his solo music/performance art shows such as “The Art of Food”, “Knocking on Kevin’s Door” and “Playpen” which have toured to Japan, Korea, Hong Kong, North America, Brazil and many festivals in Europe.
-He has also worked as a musical instrument maker for 30 years and has designed a number of new wind instruments and specializes in crafting woodwind instruments of Eastern Europe
+Linsey has performed all around Australia and internationally, and has recorded 30 albums.
+He is also well known for his solo music/performance art shows such as “The Art of Food”, “Knocking on Kevin’s Door” and “Live and Loopy” which have toured to Japan, Korea, Hong Kong, North America, Brazil and many festivals in Europe.
+He has also worked as a musical instrument maker for 40 years and has designed a number of new wind instruments and specialises in crafting woodwind instruments of his own design.

 “Some partnerships, were meant to be.
 Dva is unique in both instrumentation and output, Pollak having invented many of the wind instruments he plays.
 Beier, meanwhile, plays an array of hand-drums from Africa, India and points in between.
 Their combined influences -primarily the music of Eastern Europe, India and Africa – add up to a swirl of colours as they enjoy almost telepathic dialogues on self-penned or traditional compositions, which give way to thrilling improvisations.
 Dva is at the forefront of Australian creative music.”